Meet the Counseling Services Staff

 Jim Walker, M.S., M.H.S., has been a counselor at Arcadia University for the past nine years.
 He has Master Degrees in Counseling Psychology and Human Services from Chestnut Hill College.
 He received his Bachelors Degree in Psychology from Temple University.
 Prior to becoming a college counselor, Jim was Executive Director of the Big Brother/Big Sister Association of Southeastern Pennsylvania.
 He has also had extensive experience in the Drug and Alcohol field for the past fifteen years in the metropolitan Philadelphia area.
 He presently helps to coordinate the University’s Alcohol and Other Drug Program.
 His other areas of interest include all types of addictions and men’s issues, especially in adolescence and early adulthood.

-Meghan O'Meara, M.A., is a counselor with Counseling Services at Arcadia University.
+Meghan O'Meara, LPC, NCC has been a counselor at Arcadia University for over five years.
 Meg acquired her M.A. in Clinical-Counseling Psychology from LaSalle University, after completing the Bachelor of Arts program in Criminal Justice at the University of Delaware.
-She is currently attending classes at Villanova University for Drug & Alcohol Counseling, while working towards her LPC.
+After receiving her M.A., she acquired certification in Drug & Alcohol Counseling from Villanova University.
 Prior to working at Arcadia, Meg worked as an adolescent counselor in Camden, NJ.
-She also coached Division I field hockey at a local University after playing 4 years at the University of Delaware.
-While working at Arcadia it is Meg’s desire to work with and support students during this critical phase of developing personhood.
+She also coached Division I field hockey at a local University after playing for four years at the University of Delaware.
+While working at Arcadia, it is Meg’s desire to work with and support students during this critical phase of developing personhood.
 She recognizes that equipping students with problem-solving and decision-making skills will make a lifelong impact on their ability to face life’s challenges.
 In her time away from the office, Meg enjoys spending time with her family & friends, checking out local sporting events, and crossfitting.

-Megan Bartlett, M.A. joined Arcadia's Counseling Services in December 2011.
-She earned her B.A. in Psychology from Gettysburg College and her Master's in Clinical-Counseling Psychology from La Salle University.
-She is currently accruing hours towards her LPC.
-Megan has previously worked in the field of neuropsychology research, as well as adolescent addictions counseling.
-A lifelong music lover, Megan has participated in several Pennsylvania choirs and enjoys journaling, writing essays and poems.
-She has written and published an essay on body image and a book on eating disorders.
+Megan Bartlett, LPC, NCC joined Arcadia's Counseling Services in December 2011.
+She earned her B.A. in Psychology from Gettysburg College and her M.A. in Clinical-Counseling Psychology from La Salle University.
+Prior to joining Counseling Services, she worked in the field of neuropsychology research, as well as adolescent addictions counseling.
+She enjoys writing poetry and non-fiction and has published an essay on body image and a book on eating disorders.
+She is currently working on her second book.
 Her hope, as counselor at Arcadia University, is that her varied professional and personal experiences will guide her as she journeys with students on their path to emotional, social, and spiritual wellness.